Improving communications and behavior

 - For students with medically complex communication needs (e.g., feeding and swallowing), The Guild may refer the student for evaluation at an appropriate community organization.
 Guild professionals are trained to implement community organization recommendations.

 Manual sign, assistive technology devices, and augmentative and alternative communications skills training are used to supplement a student’s verbal speech or supplant when speech is not possible or not intelligible.
 Guild professionals ensure that each student is supported by at least one mode of expressive communication.
 However, many students utilize a combination (e.g., verbal speech supplemented by a speech-generating device).
 Students may also utilize high-tech devices for typing when handwriting is not an option.
 Professionals also ensure that each student has visual supports as necessary (e.g., visual schedules, social stories, picture sequences) to appropriately interpret and respond to their learning environment.

 Social skills training

 Students with social language difficulties receive structured and unstructured social skills training.
 Professionals address social/pragmatic communications objectives individually as well as within didactic and group-based communications and speech/occupational therapy co-treatments.
-Students address skills using the Social Thinking Curriculum developed by Michelle Garcia Winner, including problem solving via social interpretation and responses, theory of mind training, self-advocacy and disability awareness, among many others.
-By increasing effective communications and pro-social skills, students are more equipped to interact in meaningful ways with peers, coworkers, family and community members.
+Students address skills using the Social Thinking Curriculum developed by Michelle Garcia Winner, including problem solving via social interpretation and responses, theory of mind training, self-advocacy and disability awareness training, among many others.
+By increasing effective communication and pro-social skills, students are more equipped to interact in meaningful ways with peers, coworkers, family and community members.